NikolajCS/Network-Security-Groups/README.md

   <h2> The Tutorial </h2>

 The diagram below basically illustrates the setup and objective of this tutorial.
-It should give you a good intuition of what this tutorial will be about.

 ![image](https://github.com/user-attachments/assets/a5a2f4b8-1914-45ef-a29f-d629194a63b4)